2 Looking at our data and getting set up--------------------------------------

 units = "cm") # units for width and height

 Create some box plots that compare life expectancy between the continents over the time period provided.
-Try and make your plot look nice, add labels and stuff!
+Try and make your plot look nice, add labels and adjust the theme!

 Need a hint?